NatSydenham/nand2tetris/README.md

 In Project 10, I implemented the syntax analysis function of the Jack compiler, which takes a .jack file or directory containing multiple .jack files, and converts them into .xml parse trees.
 Originally, I left the tokenisation and parsing as two separate passes through the file, which was inefficient.
 I fixed this by refactoring the program to tokenise and parse in the same pass by creating the tokeniser in the compilation class.

+## Project 11

+Project 11 is still a work in progress - it is mostly complete however will not compile Pong or ComplexArrays correctly yet.
+It's just a case of ironing out the last couple of bugs.

 ### More Coming Soon ###